Hearst Gymnasium for Women: Description

 Hearst Gym, a long, two-story rectangular structure made of stuccoed reinforced concrete, is positioned along the east-west axis of the campus on Bancroft Way.
-Reflecting the eclectic Classic style of the Ecole des Beaux-Arts, the building exudes a sense of symmetry and regularity.
+Reflecting the eclectic Classic style of the École des Beaux-Arts, the building exudes a sense of symmetry and regularity.
 Its south elevation features three rectangular pavilions with uniform facades that project outward from the main structure.
-Elevated above street level, the south facade overlooks a terrace with a retaining wall adorned by a Classical balustrade and large urns in a free Classic style.
+Elevated above street level, the south façade overlooks a terrace with a retaining wall adorned by a Classical balustrade and large urns in a free Classic style.
 A staircase descends from the sidewalk to the street, framed by low walls with rounded coping and a single urn.
 This design uniquely integrates the building with the street compositionally.

 The pavilions include aedicules, while the building itself has a flat roof with a simple entablature and a slightly projecting cornice.
 The recessed parts of the facade contain four windows extending from the ground to the architrave, featuring small, square panes of glass set in bronze muntins, divided by a bronze frieze with Pompeian or Florentine decorations.
 These windows are further adorned with pairs of bronze colonettes.
 Above, fluted pilasters with composite capitals and plain bases support the window hoods.

 On the main terrace level of the north elevation lies a large central pool flanked by open courtyards.
 Inside, there are six gymnasiums, offices, a library, and lounges arranged around the courtyards and pool.
 The pool court is surrounded by a low wall with a molded base, seat, and top, designed to hold plants.
 The ends of this wall are capped with monumental hollow pedestals featuring sculpted figures of dancing ladies with garlands.
 Topped with dentil cornices, these pedestals serve as planters for small trees.
 The central pavilion doorway, designed similarly to the windows, is flanked by low balustrades with statues and urns at the ends.
 This "stage-set" effect is enhanced by the absence of any equipment except a diving board.
 The east and west facades share similarities but are less prominent.

 Despite some interior modifications, the architectural integrity of Hearst Gym remains intact.